distortedfuzz/forward-rendering-pipeline/README.md

 The clipping algorithm has problems, does not work on some lines.

-Reading the files and the basic matrix and vector classes are not my work.
+Everything except reading the files, the basic matrix and vector classes is my work.